geekskool/swipeviewjs/README.md

-A library for smooth touch-based content sliders.
+A library for smooth touch-based content sliders built on event streams.

 See the sample app under `/example`